ergest/sql_patterns/Book/chap4.md

     cte_user_activity_by_type
 LIMIT 10;
 ```
-## Avoid using OR in the WHERE clause
+## Pattern 6: Avoid OR in the WHERE Clause
 Using `OR` in the `WHERE` clause can be quite natural based on the logic you're trying to implement but I bet you didn't know there are hidden, performance "gotchas" if you do.
 They're not very obvious either so pay careful attention.

 If you use `OR` to search for multiple values of the same column, there will be no performance issues.
 In fact you already do this without realizing it.
 Let's see an example.
 This query will get all the created posts